-They call Saturday Lotto "Tattslotto" in Victoria, Australian Capital Territory, Northern Territory and Tasmania.
-It's called "X Lotto" in South Australia, "Gold Lotto" in Queensland and just simply Lotto or Saturday Lotto in Western Australia and New South Wales.
-Sure it's a game of many names, but they all still refer to the same thing, Australia's weekly Saturday draw.
+They call Saturday Lotto “Tattslotto” in Victoria, Australian Capital Territory, Northern Territory and Tasmania.
+It’s called “X Lotto” in South Australia, “Gold Lotto” in Queensland and just simply Lotto or Saturday Lotto in Western Australia and New South Wales.
+Sure it’s a game of many names, but they all still refer to the same thing, Australia’s weekly Saturday Lotto numbers and Lotto results draw.

-Saturday Lotto allows players to choose a minimum of six numbers in an attempt to win at least $3 million in each weekly draw.
+Saturday Lotto games allow players to choose a minimum of six lotto numbers in an attempt to win at least $3 million in each weekly draw, so check lotto numbers, results and buy your lottery tickets here.
 There are various game modes available.
 The first one is the Standard Entry where a player chooses six numbers per game panel.
 The selected numbers can either be input manually or via the randomly selected Autopick option.
 Autopick lets the computer decide which numbers a player needs to watch for in the weekly draw.
 There is also the Multiweek Entry option for players who wish to buy their lotto in advance.
-Players can choose from 2, 5, 10 or 25 week advanced entries - perfect for those looking for convenience and to save time not going back to the lotto or newsagent each week to buy their lotto and lottery entries.
+Players can choose from 2, 5, 10 or 25 week advanced entries – perfect for those looking for convenience and to save time not going back to the lotto or newsagent each week to buy their lotto and lottery entries.

 Saturday Lotto and its variations are played every Saturday.
 Its draw time depends on the state in which you live.
 For example: